 He does this, but doesn’t like that her new manager is coaching Maggie to lose so that his other fighters can win, so he takes Maggie on again.
 He will train her to be the best or not at all.
 He will also protect her from injury by refusing to advance her through the ranks quickly.

-There are a series of actual battles — this is a storyworld which includes boxing matches, after all — culminating in a title fight with an illegal shot from the opponent which breaks Maggie’s neck.
+There are a series of actual struggles — this is a setting which includes boxing matches, after all — culminating in a title fight with an illegal shot from the opponent which breaks Maggie’s neck.
 She is now a quadriplegic, dependent on a ventilator.

 Frankie goes through the first three stages of grief: denial, then blaming Scrap in anger and later trying to bargain with God through prayer.
-(Note that when films have a reflection character such as Scrap they always ‘scrap’ with the hero at some point — it’s a screenwriting rule.)
+(Note that when films have a reflection character such as Scrap they always ‘scrap’ with the hero at some point — it seems to have become a screenwriting rule.)

 Frankie has the self-revelation that he would give his own life (freedom) for his daughter (or his symbolic daughter) and he’ll do something illegal and against his own ethics to save Maggie from continuing misery.